LouisCastricato/Llamas/README.md

 # Llamas
-A small statergy game that I am working on during downtime
+A small stratergy game that I am working on during downtime